NBISweden/single-cell_sib_scilifelab_2021/project_spatial/README.md

 #### Topic 2: Annotating celltypes in visium data using single cell data

-In this project you will focus on the integration of single cell data with spatial data throug varios methos.
+In this project you will focus on the integration of single cell data with spatial data in the Visceral cortex  which can be downloaded [here](fill in link).

 ### Practical information

 We have provided conda recipies for some of the most common tools that you may want to use in the projects in this [folder](https://github.com/NBISweden/single-cell_sib_scilifelab_2021/tree/main/project_spatial/conda/)

-If you are not familiar with conda, please have a look at the [Precourse material](../precourse)
+If you are not familiar with conda, please have a look at the [Precourse material](../precourse).
+There are separate environments for R or python and we suggest you use whatever language you feel most comfortable with.

 Please refer to our [Tips and tricks](tips) where we try to list common issues with some of the most common tools.

 <br/>

+### Milestone 0: Spatial tutorials

+Start by having a look at the [Tutorials](https://nbisweden.github.io/workshop-scRNAseq/exercises) for analysis of ST data and integration with SC data using Seurat, Scran or Squidpy.

+Select wichever pipeline you feel is most relevant for you to use.

 ### Milestone 1: Load data